Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 Public WiFi spots get compromised, then a criminal can view the internet traffic on that WiFi network.
 This means they can see everything you're doing and everything you're typing into websites.
 </p>
 <p>
-Install a VPN client on all of your devices (phones, tablets, laptops) and set it up to auto-secure untrusted networks.
+Install a VPN client on all of your devices and set it up to auto-secure untrusted networks.
 When you connect to a public WiFi network, the VPN should automatically start encrypting your traffic, making it harder to see.
 </p>
 </div>
 </details>